-Questions for consultation Feedback PoM response shipping lines from deploying larger vessels? may impact deployment decisions (which are complex decisions with many variables such as partnerships, vessel availability, market supply, trade flows) suggested that the tariff rebalancing would result in shipping lines using smaller vessels, reduce imports and increase exports Small shipping lines noted that shipping lines will have different cost bases, but if larger vessels provide better economy for vessel operators then extra costs for infrastructure should not affect vessel deployment An exporter indicated that it expected shipping lines to pass through increased charges to end customers but not cost reductions CSCL submitted that the benefit to shipping lines of deploying large vessels is substantial, and noted that the savings of a 10,000 TEU vessel over a 5,000 TEU vessel are approximately USD100/TEU based on a 28-day round voyage, depending on load factors and bunkering costs. to be facilitated by larger increases in the larger vessels tariff).
-As noted above, PoM considers Shipping Australia's comments around cargo owners seeking to use shipping lines deploying only smaller vessels on the basis of cost suggests that the rebalancing will facilitate and promote competition.
-Shipping lines' view that shipping lines would favour smaller vessels rather than deploy larger vessels due to the change in tariffs also suggests competition between shipping lines will be promoted by tariff differentiation - those shipping lines that find it economical to deploy larger vessels will need to pass through at least some operational savings to compete with smaller vessels on price.
-PoM considers it unlikely that the size of the tariff adjustment would unduly impact shipping lines' decisions to deploy larger vessels, particularly in light of the savings identified by CSCL.
-However, we note the concerns raised by some stakeholders, and significant uncertainty around utilisation (driven by trade uncertainty) and other costs (e.g. fuel and charter rates).
-Therefore, PoM's draft proposal is for the wharfage fee for full - inward TEUs to be increased by the lower end of the range under consideration (\$10/TEU), with the offsetting reduction provided to wharfage fee for full - outward TEUs (estimated at \$3.77/TEU based on estimated Mar20-Mar21 CPI of 0.66%).
+Questions for consultation Feedback PoM response vessel over a 5,000 TEU vessel are approximately USD100/TEU based on a 28-day round voyage, depending on load factors and bunkering costs.
+26 significant uncertainty around utilisation (driven by trade uncertainty) and other costs (e.g. fuel and charter rates).
+Therefore, PoM's proposal is for the wharfage fee for full - inward TEUs to be increased by the lower end of the range under consideration (\$10/TEU), with the offsetting reduction provided to wharfage fee for full - outward TEUs (estimated at \$3.77/TEU based on estimated Mar20-Mar21 CPI of 0.66%).
 12) What is your preferred method for further engagement on this topic (e.g. attend presentation on draft proposal / emailed draft proposal for comment / other - please specify)?
 Shipping Australia preferred four weeks' notice (minimum of two weeks) of industry presentations and provision of detailed documents relating to the presentation or proposal at the time of the notification, to allow it to consult with members, become familiar with the information and develop proper questions to be addressed during a meeting A shipping line supported the approach taken to consultations with attendance at presentations as well as wider sharing via email A shipping line preferred a detailed proposal in advance of presentations to discuss the proposal An exporter supported attending a presentation on the draft proposal One stevedore noted PoM had consulted extensively and no further engagement is required, while two submitted that they considered PoM had not consulted sufficiently, and that developing a draft rebalancing proposal before a detailed, independent assessment of proposed capital expenditure is undertaken would be premature.
-PoM is providing its full draft application ahead of further presentations and discussions with stakeholders.
-Stakeholders will have four weeks from the provision of the draft application to make any further comments or submissions to PoM.
+PoM provided its full draft application ahead of further presentations and discussions with stakeholders.
+Stakeholders had four weeks from the provision of the draft application to make any further comments or submissions to PoM.
 As noted above, PoM has a robust process for developing its capital expenditure program and has consulted on the service requirements for larger vessels extensively over the last two years.
 The ESC will also review the prudency and efficiency of PoM's capital expenditure in its periodic reviews of compliance with the Pricing Order.
 PoM does not consider that an additional, independent assessment of the prudency and efficiency of its capital expenditure program is necessary.